Publish Date: 19-02-2025

 In most states throughout the US, motorcycle insurance is a mandatory legal requirement.
 Scooter is a type of motorcycle; the insurance laws that apply for motorcycles also apply for scooters.

 So, this means that to legally own and ride a motorcycle, it is a legal requirement for you to have at least the minimum liability only coverage for your scooter.
-But there’s an exception though, scooters that are lower than 50cc, which are also known as mopeds, don’t need insurance.
+There’s an exception though, scooters that are lower than 50cc, which are also known as mopeds, don’t need insurance.

 Factors that Affect the Cost of Scooter Insurance